What Is Childbirth Education?

-Childbirth education helps you and your partner have a happier and healthier pregnancy and delivery.
+Childbirth education at Professionals for Women's Health helps you and your partner have a happier and healthier pregnancy and delivery.
 While some people are at first reluctant to attend childbirth classes, most find that they enjoy these classes a great deal.

-Multiple organizations offer a wide variety of courses, including classes for those who know that they are having a Cesarean.
-We strongly urge all patients to attend one or more of these courses.
+Multiple organizations offer a wide variety of courses, including classes for those who know that they are having a C-section.
+We strongly urge all patients to attend one or more of these courses in Columbus, OH or the surrounding area.
 Please sign up early, because these classes are very popular and fill up quickly.

 "This is the most wonderful place!
 Everyone is friendly and professional.
 I see Lindsay Randolph who is awesome and always make sure I get the best gyno care.
 I have to give a special shout out to Cathie who did my mammogram this last visit.
 This was year 11 for mammograms for me, and I always dread it because it is usually extremely uncomfortable and a bit painful.
 This time was completely painless.
 I don't know how she does it, but I will never schedule these with anyone else!
 I recommend anyone looking for new services for women's health absolutely visit Professionals for Women's Health."- W.S. / Google / Nov 07, 2020